microsoft/pxt-adafruit/docs/lessons/speed-button.md

 # speed button lesson

-code a speed game by declaring Booleans on the BBC micro:bit.
+code a speed game by declaring Booleans on the @boardname@.